markdoc/docs/pages/docs/render.md

 {% /markdoc-example %}

 \
-Then, call `Markdoc.renderers.react` with the render tree from your client application.
+Then, call `Markdoc.renderers.react` with the renderable tree from your client application.
 Along with `content` and `React`, you'll need to provide the `components` object as an argument.
 The `components` object specifies a mapping from your tags and nodes to the corresponding React component.

 {% side-by-side %}